Transformation Consistent Self-ensembling Model for Semi-supervised Medical Image Segmentation: Discussion

 One limitation of our method is that we assume both labeled and unlabeled data come from the same distribution.
-However, in real-world clinical applications, the labeled and unlabeled data may not be collected from the same distribution, and there may exists domain shift between labeled and unlabeled data.
-Oliver~\etal~\cite{oliver2018realistic} demonstrated that the performance of semi-supervised learning methods can degrade substantially when the unlabeled dataset contains out-of-distribution examples.
+However, in clinical applications, \reviseagain{labeled and unlabeled data may have different distributions with a domain shift.} \citeauthor{oliver2018realistic}~\cite{oliver2018realistic} demonstrated that the performance of semi-supervised learning methods can degrade substantially when the unlabeled dataset contains out-of-distribution samples.
 However, most of the current semi-supervised approaches for medical image segmentation do not consider this issue.
-Therefore, in the future, we would explore the domain adaptation~\cite{kamnitsas2017unsupervised} technique, and investigate how to combine it with self-ensembling strategy to bring our method towards real-world clinical applications.
+Therefore, in the future, we would explore domain adaptation~\cite{kamnitsas2017unsupervised}, and investigate how to adopt it with \reviseagain{a self-ensembling strategy}.